 This includes the pet-travel apps that provide reliable information related to various aspects while traveling.

-Mobile applications like Bring Fido allows you to spot the nearest pet-friendly hotels, parks, beaches, events, and stores.
+Mobile applications like Bring Fido allow you to spot the nearest pet-friendly hotels, parks, beaches, events, and stores.

 8. Mindful packing